Resolving Problems with Sleep and Hibernate Modes (Windows 7)

 By completing these steps, Windows will run using Selective startup.
 This means that Windows prevents the selected programs from starting.
 If Selective startup is disabled in the future, all of the selected software programs will start again.

-Step 9: Changing the power settings
+Step 9: Changing the power settings in Windows 7

 Power settings control the computer’s ability to go into and come out of sleep/standby mode.
 Make sure the power options are set so the computer can use sleep/standby mode correctly.